-Los Angeles Area Negligent Security Lawyers Representing Victims of Assault
+Negligent Security Lawyers in Chino Hills Representing Victims of Assault

 When you go out for a night on the town to a club, bar, or restaurant, the last thing you expect is to be injured, mugged, or assaulted.
-Unfortunately, patrons of local nightclubs, bars, and restaurants are often injured when these establishments fail to provide adequate security.
+Unfortunately, patrons of local establishments such as these are often injured when these businesses fail to provide adequate security.

-Attorney Eric Paris of The Paris Firm is experienced in representing people who were injured at clubs, bars, tap rooms, restaurants, music venues, and other establishments.
-Our legal team has won financial compensation for personal injury clients who were assaulted in bar fights, mugged, or sexually assaulted because the property owners did not provide adequate security.
+Attorney Eric Paris of The Paris Law Firm has a proven track record in representing people who have been injured at clubs, bars, taprooms, restaurants, music venues, and other establishments.
+Our legal team has won financial compensation for personal injury clients who were assaulted in fights, mugged, or sexually assaulted because the property owners did not provide adequate security.

-Injuries from negligent security can range from sprains, strains, and bruises to traumatic brain injury, lacerations, gunshot wounds, and sexual assault.
-In addition, victims of assault may suffer post traumatic stress disorder (PTSD) or other psychological syndromes after the assault.
+Injuries from negligent security cases can range from sprains, strains, and bruises to traumatic brain injury, lacerations, gunshot wounds, and sexual assault.
+In addition, victims of assault may suffer post-traumatic stress disorder (PTSD) or other psychological syndromes after the assault.

 - Lack of adequate security personnel